loopholelabs/frisbee-go/README.md

 at [https://frpc.io/concepts/frisbee](https://frpc.io/concepts/frisbee).
 The Frisbee framework also has great documentation coverage using [GoDoc](https://godoc.org/github.com/loopholelabs/frisbee).

-Documentation and example usage is available at [https://loopholelabs.io/docs/frisbee][homepage].

 ## FRPC

 The FRPC Generator is still in very early **Alpha**.
 While it is functional and being used within other products